There is no one “right” or “wrong” reason to place your child for adoption.

 You are not alone in this decision.
-Many people consider putting a child up for adoption.
+Many people consider creating an adoption plan for their child.
 A recent survey by YouGov found that a quarter of Americans have a friend or family member that is adopted.

 For whatever reason(s) you are considering adoption, trust that your instincts come from a loving place and that no one else needs to “approve” of your choice, but you.

 Whatever you decide for your baby’s future will be the best decision; you are a great mom for trying to provide your baby with the best life possible.
-Below, we’ll look at eleven common reasons for putting a child up for adoption to help you decide if adoption is the right choice for you.
+Below, we’ll look at eleven common reasons for placing a child with an adoptive family to help you decide if adoption is the right choice for you.

 Common Reasons Birth Moms May Consider Adoption

 Are you ready to be a parent?
 There is nothing wrong with answering “no” to this question.

 Becoming a new parent can be scary, and not everyone is ready for this kind of life change.
 This is one of many reasons for placing a child with an adoptive family.

 Deciding that you are not ready to parent does not make you a bad mom.
 The fact that you are considering the best option for you and your baby makes you a loving parent, even before your baby is born.

 You want to be the best parent that you can be for your child, and you won’t be if you feel pressured to parent before it’s time.
 You should feel confident in your instincts; if this is your reason for considering adoption, rest assured, it’s a good one.